 Causes of Cervical Dysplasia

 In many women with cervical dysplasia, HPV is found in cervical cells.
-HPV infection is extremely common in women and men, and is especially likely to strike sexually active women under age 20.
+HPV infection is common in women and men, and most often affects sexually active women under age 20.

 In most cases, the immune system eliminates HPV and clears the infection.
 But in some women, the infection persists and leads to cervical dysplasia.
 Of the more than 100 different strains of HPV, more than one-third of them can be sexually transmitted, and two particular types -- HPV 16 and HPV 18 -- are strongly associated with cervical cancer.